clash-lang/clash-starters/simple-nix/README.md

 Run `nix-shell --packages stack --run "stack new my-clash-project clash-lang/simple-nix"`.

 # Building and testing this project
-Build the project with:
+Build the project and generate HDL with:

 ```bash
 nix-build
 ```

+Verilog code will be available under the `out/share/verilog` directory.
+Modify the `hdl` variable in `default.nix` to generate system-verilog or VHDL.

-To test and generate HDL, first open a Nix shell by invoking:
+However development itself is more streamlined by using a Nix shell by invoking:

 ```
 nix-shell